EKS Default Namespace Deletion Incident Response Guide

 kubectl get pods -n kube-system

-# Verify all Pods are Running
+# Verify all Pods are in Running state

-# Especially verify coredns, kube-proxy, aws-node
+# Especially check coredns, kube-proxy, aws-node

-# 6. Check all namespaces
+# 6. Verify all namespaces

 kubectl get namespaces

-# Verify default, kube-system, kube-public, kube-node-lease exist
+# Verify existence of default, kube-system, kube-public, kube-node-lease

 4-3.
-API Server Function Validation
+API Server Functionality Verification

-# 7. Test API resource retrieval
+# 7. API resource query test

 kubectl api-resources | head -20